1. What are the selection criteria?

 Two meals a day are typically provided by the Brazilian family.
 IBEU supplies a mid-morning snack.
 Most students get their mid-day meals on their own.

-Safety conditions in Rio de Janeiro have improved significantly in recent years.
-The neighborhoods of Ipanema and Leblon are, in this regard, quite safe.
+The neighborhoods of Ipanema and Leblon are quite safe.
 However, as in any Latin-American metropolis, Rio requires a higher level of caution than most American cities.
 Whenever possible, avoid walking alone at night in quiet areas and when going out at night, try always to stay with your group.